-5.15.4 Issuance of Contracts (Adopted 4-15-2014)
+5.9.4 Issuance of Contracts (Adopted 4-15-2014; Revised xxx 2022)

-The College will issue contracts to new faculty within ten working days of Board hiring approval and the new faculty members will need to return a signed copy of the contract to the designated College official by the designated return date.
+The College will issue contracts to new faculty within ten (10) working days of Board hiring approval and the new faculty members will need to return a signed copy of the contract to the designated College official by the designated return date.

-The College will issue contracts to reappointed faculty within ten working days of Board approval of the budget for the upcoming fiscal year.
-Reappointed faculty members will need to return signed contracts to the designated College official by the designated return date.
+The College will issue contracts to reappointed faculty within ten (10) working days of Board approval of both the budget and the Collective Bargaining Agreement for the upcoming fiscal year.
+Reappointed faculty members will need to return signed contracts to the designated College official by the designated return date for all faculty contracts.